g0v-it/data-agcom/sdaas/README.md

 an average rate of 100 - 125 words per minute.
 That is 2 words per second.
 Because an average sentence is composed by 10 words, we introduce a metric called **TV impressions**(TVI) computed by dividing by 5 the daily listening time.
 That is `bwi(observation) * nst(observation) / 5`

-In other words, the  **TV impressions** (TVi) are just a rough estimation of the number of sentences pronounced by a subject with a political or institutional role in a TV program that "hit" TV watchers daily.
+In other words, the  **TV impressions** (TVi) are just a rough estimation of the daily number of sentences delivered to all TV watchers.

 For example: a 30-second speech in a TV program with an audience of 1000000 of people is equivalent to 6000000 of TV impressions (i.e. 30*1000000/5 ).